b-cubed-eu/documentation/src/content/docs/tutorials/cube-from-checklist.md

 ---
-title: How to build a species occurrence cube based on a GBIF checklist
+title: How to build a species occurrence cube from a GBIF checklist
-description: >
-  This document shows how to generate occurrence cubes for taxa listed in GBIF checklists.
-citation: >
-  Oldoni D (2024).
-How to build a species occurrence cube based on a GBIF checklist. <https://docs.b-cubed.eu/cube-from-checklist/>
-permalink: /cube-from-checklist/
+sidebar:
+  label: Build a cube from a checklist
+  order: 4
 ---

+Suggestion citation:

+> Oldoni D (2025).
+How to build a species occurrence cube from a GBIF checklist. <https://docs.b-cubed.eu/tutorials/cube-from-checklist/>

 ## Introduction